qhull/qhull/README.txt

   qhull*.md5sum        // md5sum for all files

-  bin/*                // Qhull executables and dll (.zip only) build/qhull-32.sln   // 32-bit DevStudio solution and project files (2010 and later) build/*-32.vcxproj build/qhull-64.sln   // 64-bit DevStudio solution and project files (2010 and later)
+  bin/*                // Qhull executables and dll (.zip only) build/qhull*.pc.in   // pkg-config templates for qhull_r, qhull, and qhull_p build/qhull-32.sln   // 32-bit DevStudio solution and project files (2010 and later)
+  build/*-32.vcxproj
+  build/qhull-64.sln   // 64-bit DevStudio solution and project files (2010 and later)